cassell/Parm/README.md

 PHP Active Record for MySQL -- PHP, AR, ORM, DAO, OMG!

-It generates models based on your schema and its powerful closure based query processing and ability to handle large datasets make it powerful and flexible.
+It generates models based on your schema and its powerful closure based query processing and ability to handle large data sets make it powerful and flexible.

 1. PSR-0 Compliant and works with Composer
 1. Handles all the CRUD (Creating, Reading, Updating, and Deleting)